Floodplain Development Permit Requirements

 - Does the sewer system have a backflow valve?

 If flood waters enter the sewer system, sewage can back up and enter your home.
 To prevent this, have a licensed plumber install an interior or exterior backflow valve.
 Check with your building department for permit requirements.

 You may have other options for avoiding flood damage depending on your needs and financial resources.
 These include building drainage systems around the property, sealing openings such as low windows, building levees, constructing exterior floodwalls around basement doors and window wells, improving exterior walls, elevating buildings above projected flood levels, and relocating buildings away from floodplains.

 For more information talk to a professional builder, architect or contractor.
 Ask your building department about building permit requirements.

-Floodplains in their natural or relatively undisturbed state provide three broad sets of natural and beneficial resources and hence resource values:
+Floodplains in their natural or relatively undisturbed state provide three broad sets of natural and beneficial resources and hence natural values:

 - Water resources values including natural moderation of floods, water quality maintenance, and groundwater recharge.

-- Cultural resource values including historical archeological, scientific, recreational, and esthetic sites in addition to sites generally highly productive for agriculture, aquaculture, and forestry where these uses are compatible with natural values.
+- Cultural resource values including historical, archeological, scientific, recreational, and aesthetic sites.
+Plus there are sites generally considered highly productive for agriculture, aquaculture, and forestry where these uses are compatible with natural values.